 Schlumberger recognizes that there are serious human rights abuses associated with the extraction, transportation and trade in minerals in the covered countries.
 We have always supported responsible sourcing of materials from suppliers that share our values and we commit to avoid contributing to the conflict through our sourcing activity.

-As expressed in our Code of Conduct (our "Blue Print in Action"), Schlumberger does not tolerate any corruption of any kind in dealings with its suppliers, and we expect our suppliers to adhere to the same standard.
+As expressed in our Code of Conduct, Schlumberger does not tolerate any corruption of any kind in dealings with its suppliers, and we expect our suppliers to adhere to the same standard.
 We work with our suppliers in a socially responsible and ethical manner.
 A potential supplier is selected and retained only after it has evidenced in writing its adherence to our Code of Conduct and other internal compliance requirements, including health, safety, and environmental.
-In addition, we audit our top suppliers every 2 years to ensure adherence to our code of conduct.
+In addition, we audit our critical suppliers every two years to ensure adherence to our Code of Conduct.
 Below is our position statement regarding conflict minerals to supplement our Code of Conduct.

 Position Statement—Schlumberger Conflict Minerals